 - Closing date:N/A

 Are you interested in instructing and enthusing groups of children and adults in the role of a Cycling Instructor?

 Then we'd like to hear from you about joining the Cycle Training Team in the Highways and Transport Service.
 The Team trains over 15,000 people per year across the County, mainly at schools.

 Surrey County Council is an accredited Bikeability cycle training scheme and we work to the National Standard for cycle training.

 Most of our training is delivered by Instructors working in teams, although we do also offer training at one-to-one or very low ratios that can be delivered by a single Instructor.

 Your place of work would be where the training is delivered.
 We deliver cycle training in all parts of the County but endeavour to offer work to Instructors that does not involve too much travel.
 You will receive travelling expenses at Surrey County Council standard rates.

 We will provide the training you will need to obtain and maintain your Cycling Instructor qualification.

-To be shortlisted to interview for this position your application will clearly evidence that you:
+To be shortlisted to interview for this position, in your personal statement please clearly evidence that you: